rolandoparame/rolandoparame.github.io/README.md

 # Portfolio

-This is my portfolio.
+This repo will host and showcase my portfolio.

 I've created this as a way to showcase my current skillset with programming.

-I aim to improve my programming skills by project-based learning.
-This portfolio and repository will act as my main platform to show my ability.
+I aim to improve my programming skills through project-based learning.

-Thanks for visiting my portfolio!
+Thanks for visiting this page!